chriskrycho/v5.chriskrycho.com/site/journal/2019/JSON Feed Apology and Explanation.md

 }
 ```

 This would entirely eliminate the possibility of confusion in building the class instance.
-When you want a version with a base URL, you just use `withBase`; when you want one to handle absolute paths, you just `fromAbsolute`; if you need a graceful fallback, you can write that yourself, or another static constructor could be supplied.
+When you want a version with a base <abbr>URL</abbr>, you just use `withBase`; when you want one to handle absolute paths, you just `fromAbsolute`; if you need a graceful fallback, you can write that yourself, or another static constructor could be supplied.
 The point here in any case is that you can design the API from the outset not to lead people into these kinds of mistakes.

 Now, if you go poking at my site's source, you'll also notice that I didn't call `new URL` directly!
 The Node type’s constructor function can throw an exception if you give it invalid arguments.
 In my case, I didn’t want that—instead, I wanted to log errors and just return the path from the root, without the domain, if it didn't work for some reason.
-That wrapper, named `absoluteUrl`, uses [True Myth]—specifically [its `tryOrElse` function][tryOrElse]—to safely provide a reasonable value for all URLs on the site:
+That wrapper, named `absoluteUrl`, uses [True Myth]—specifically [its `tryOrElse` function][tryOrElse]—to safely provide a reasonable value for all <abbr>URL</abbr>s on the site:

 ```ts
 import { Result } from 'true-myth'